What were some of the key goals and motivations for the HTML5 specification?

 A web worker is a script that runs in the background (i.e., in another thread) without the page needing to wait for it to complete.
 The user can continue to interact with the page while the web worker runs in the background.
 Workers utilize thread-like message passing to achieve parallelism.

-Find top HTML5 talent today.
-Toptal can match you with the best developers to finish your project.Hire Toptal’s HTML5 Developers
+Find top HTML5 developers today.
+Toptal can match you with the best engineers to finish your project.Hire Toptal’s HTML5 Developers

 How do you indicate the character set being used by an HTML5 document?
 How does this differ from older HTML standards?